Table Of Contents

 Depends on the club, but Vancouver's pretty casual.
 No athletic wear at the fancy spots.
 Granville Street clubs care more than anywhere else.

 Yes.
-Alcohol is permitted in designated parks year-round/seasonally and, since May 2025, at select beaches (with rules: no glass, be respectful, etc.).
+Alcohol is permitted in designated parks year-round or seasonally and, since May 2025, at select beaches (with rules: no glass, be respectful, etc.).

-The Grouse Grind has set open/close times (currently posted 7:00am – 6:00pm); outside those hours the trail is closed.
-Don’t attempt it in the dark.
+The Grouse Grind has set open and close times (often around 7 AM to 6 PM, but check current posted hours).
+Outside those times the trail is closed.
+Don't attempt it in the dark.

 Why Vancouver Nights Stay With You

-If you're visiting, explore beyond the obvious spots and discover what local artists and venues are doing behind each door.
+If you're visiting, I urge you to explore beyond the obvious Canada experiences and discover what local artists and venues are doing behind each door.

 A personalized way to explore Vancouver’s must-see landmarks beyond the tourist crowds.